NougatCA/SPT-Code/README.md

 ##  Pre-trained Tokenizers and Models

 Custom tokenizers (we call "vocab") can be downloaded here: ([OneDrive](https://1drv.ms/u/s!Aj4XBdlu8BS0geoV78e2KLC41sfasw?e=kfukTw), [iCloud](https://www.icloud.com.cn/iclouddrive/033gKQZigREGSYzRef-2yP6Bg#pre%5Ftrained), [Google Drive](https://drive.google.com/file/d/1PhVf5u8_uq5Tsl-OIvOGpqjA2y7D-9Dr/view?usp=sharing)).
-Extract it in a certain directory.
+Extract it to a certain directory.
 Specific the argument `trained_vocab` of `main.py`
 where the tokenizers are located or put it in `{dataset_root}/vocab_saved` (default to`.../dataset/vocab_saved`).

 You may pre-train SPT-Code by yourself.
 We also provide pre-trained models available [here](https://1drv.ms/u/s!Aj4XBdlu8BS0geoV78e2KLC41sfasw?e=kfukTw).
-Extract and put it in a directory, then specific the argument `trained_model` like tokenizers before.
+Extract and place it in a directory, then specify the argument `trained_model` as you did with tokenizers before.

 ## Runs

-Run `main.py` to start pre-train, fine-tune or test.
+Run `main.py` to start pre-training, fine-tune, or test.
-All arguments are located in `args.py`, specific whatever you need.
+All arguments are located in `args.py`, so you can specify whatever you need.

-Some example scripts are as following.
+Some example scripts are as follows.
 ```shell
 # pre-training
 python main.py \